-In the past few years new products have arrived, many based on how women dealt with their periods in the olden days (after all, tampons haven't been around forever!).
-Overall they're cheaper over the long term, better for the environment, and safer.
+New products have arrived in the past few years, many based on how women dealt with their periods in the old days (after all, tampons haven't been around forever!).
+Overall, they're cheaper over the long term, better for the environment, and safer.

 Here's what to expect from each product, along with some pros and cons.

 Plus, they can just be a pain to deal with, and it seems so wasteful (and expensive!) to use them all the time.
 But if you're a regular pad user, reusable cloth pads might be the way to go—simply stock up on a few, and wash them as you use them, rotating through your stash during your cycle.

 I've heard women who use reusable pads say that they're more comfortable (you won't feel like you're wearing a diaper, promise) and more breathable.
 Many brands have material sewn in to combat leaks and/or snaps to keep the pad fastened correctly—none of those annoying adhesive strips that never really work anyway.

-Seriously, why do tampon wrappers need to be neon colors and trendy prints?!)
+Seriously, why do tampon wrappers need to have neon colors and trendy prints?!
 Organic and natural products definitely cost a bit more, but not much.
-And I'd argue that if there are certain times to spring for organic, an item you put inside your vagina for hours is one of those times!
+And I'd argue that if there are certain times to spring for organic, an item you put inside your vagina for hours would be one!

 4. Sea Sponges